Jacobtrombley/FakeNewsClassifier/README.md

 ## What is a PassiveAggressiveClassifer?
 These are online learning algorithms that remains passive for a correct classification outcome and turns aggressive in the event of a miscalculation, updating, and adjusting.
 Unlike most other algorithms this one does not converge as its purpose is to make updates that correst the loss causing very little change in the norm of the weight vector.

-## Project Aim
-The aim of the project is to use the dataset containing varying news articles which are either real or fake to train a model.
-This model will be trained to decipher between real and fake news articles.
-In order to do this a TD-IDF Vectorizer and Passive Agressive Classifier will be used.
-The models performance will be evaluated with the accuracy and a confusion matrix.

-## The Dataset
-The dataset used in this project called news.csv which comtaines news articles along with labels on if the news is FAKE or REAL.
-The dataset has a shape of 7796x4, the first column identifies the news, the second contains the titles, the third contains the text, and the fourth labels the news as REAL or FAKE.